 Singh advises using those extra resources formerly used for soil management into watering and plant maintenance.
 Unskilled labor is often in charge of watering; however, in a geoponic setup, watering becomes one of the most crucial aspects of the operation.
 It requires skill, understanding, and consistency to feed the soil properly.
 Singh also sees great potential for pruning and trellising to improve yields.

 Results from Living Soil in Action

-Singh's research has also demonstrated that geoponics grows healthier crops which are not only pest resistant, but also resistant to some of the most common crop diseases in the cannabis industry.
+Singh’s research has also demonstrated that geoponics grows healthier crops that are not only pest resistant but also resistant to some of the most common crop diseases in the cannabis industry.
 Especially for organically minded growers, geoponics is a way to naturally overcome many of the most prevalent reasons for crop failure.

 Many technologically advanced growing systems have broken the growth cycles of cannabis down into increasingly complex pieces.
 Geoponics turns that philosophy on its head, relying on the incredibly complex relationship between the living soil and the plant.
 Geoponics firmly places its trust in this connection, working under the plant knows the best philosophy.